i2p/i2p.www/i2p2www/spec/i2np.rst

 Contents
 ````````
-An uncompressed LeaseSet or a compressed RouterInfo
+An uncompressed LeaseSet, LeaseSet2, MetaLeaseSet, or EncryptedLeaseset, or a compressed RouterInfo

 .. raw:: html